TO TOP

 Examination components:

-- Independent project work including presentation of results.
+Final assignment: Project work including written presentation of results.

 Target audience:

-Students in the Bachelor's degree programme in Geography who would like to acquire in-depth knowledge in the use of GIS.
-Students interested in the Master's specialisation in Geomatics are recommended to attend the course.
+Students in the Bachelor's degree program in Geography who wish to acquire in-depth knowledge of the ESRI ArcGIS software.
+Students interested in the Master's specialization in Geomatics are recommended to attend the course.

 Requirements:Confident handling of Windows and ESRI ArcGIS according to the GIS exercises